mucks/scraping-api-agent/README.md

 ## Supported vpn Providers

 * surfshark
+* purevpn
+* nordvpn

 ## ROADMAP

-* support purevpn, nordvpn etc
+- [x] support purevpn, nordvpn etc
-* add envs to filter vpn by country, city, provider
-* add api route to shutdown server, so kubernetes or docker can restart it with new vpn
+- [x] add api route to shutdown server, so kubernetes or docker can restart it with new vpn
+* add envs to filter vpn by country, city